ATOM-STORM-6766/coreml_jni/README.md

 Note: Make sure you have published the artifacts to your local Maven repository using `./gradlew publishToMavenLocal` before using them in other projects.

+## Utility Scripts

+The `scripts/` directory contains several utility tools for working with Core ML models:

+- Model description viewer
+- Real-time object detector
+- Model quantization tool

+For detailed information about these tools and their usage, please refer to [scripts/README.md](scripts/README.md).

 ## Acknowledgements

 This project is adapted from [PhotonVision/rknn_jni](https://github.com/PhotonVision/rknn_jni).
 We appreciate their work and contribution to the open source community.